Amplituhedra and origami, I: tree level: Main results

-Here, the white face $\wv$ of $\Tcal$ is assumed to be to the left of the vector pointing from $\f_1$ to $\f_2$.
-The conditions~\eqref{eq:intro:white_holom} on $\Fw$ and $\Fb$ guarantee that the differences in~\eqref{eq:intro:primitive_T} add up to zero around each (black or white) face of $\GD$.
-Thus, the primitive $\Tcal$ is globally well defined on $\Faces$ up to an overall shift.
-The associated origami map is the Kenyon--Smirnov primitive of $(\ovl{\Fw},\Fb)$, where $\ovl{\Fw}$ denotes the complex conjugate of $\Fw$: we have
+where $\bv,\wv$ are the endpoints of $\e$ and $\f_1,\f_2$ are the faces incident to $\e$, with $\f_2$ located to the left of the oriented edge $\wv\to\bv$.
+By~\eqref{eq:intro:white_holom}, the increments in~\eqref{eq:intro:primitive_TO} add up to zero around each (black or white) face of $\GD$.
+Thus, $\xd$ is globally well defined on $\Faces$ up to an overall shift.